pierreericgarcia/rspb-doc/docs/custom-step-guide.md

 ### Indexed steps

-One thing that can come handy is to display the index of the step on the render.
+One thing that can be useful is to display the index of the step.
 Child's play.

 Recover the `index` data from the `<Step/>` component and use it in the React element you're rendering.